 Is it possible to live in Nicaragua on approx US$800 a month to start?
 I’m planning a couple of income generating projects but $800 is all I’ll have to begin.
 I’m hoping I can find a place with some English speaking expats although I do speak some Spanish.
 I plan to perfect my Spanish, but Read more...: “Can you give me more Information on Cost of living in Nicaragua?”

 My husband & I will be visiting Costa Rica beginning Sept 18th.
 We would like to meet with some US expats who have made the move.
 Our plan is to move within the next year.
 We will be in San Jose for 3 days then over to the Pacific coast.
-We’d love to meet some Read more...: “Where could we meet U.S. expats already living in Costa Rica?”
+We'd love to meet some potential new neighbors currently living in Costa Rica...

 My daily life has improved immensely since moving to the charming “City of Flowers” in Colombia.
 I feel calm and peaceful, unlike many of my friends living in U.S. cities.
 Every morning I wake up to the cheerful sound of birds.
 From my balcony I can hear the gentle trickle of the stream running past my apartment.
 I love to take these quiet mornings to practice yoga at a nearby studio and then head to my favorite coffee shop, Pergamino.
 It’s pleasantly quiet in the mornings when I go to read a book or write in my journal while I sip the best coffee in town for less than $1.